-Therefore, there is competition with people who is working inside companies, but the difference is in that they do almost the same but on limited scale and with limited experience.
+Therefore, there is competition with people who are working inside companies, but the difference is that they do almost the same but on a limited scale and with limited experience.
 We, on the other hand, are working with hundreds of companies and can transfer the best practices from one to another.

 – Zyfra has international partnerships.
 Can you tell us briefly about that?

 – The revenue of the Zyfra Group amounted to 2.4 billion rubles in 2019, which is a 37% increase on the previous year.
 The export revenue reached 400 million rubles, having increased by 21%.

 The main points of business growth and revenue for Zyfra are new products based on artificial intelligence technology and robotics.
 In Kazakhstan, the new Safety product has been launched in AK Altynalmas for managing safety and work orders for all types of work.